 Driving out of Cherry Creek State Park in Colorado.
 We very much enjoyed the solitude and quiet in the sparsely populated camping area where we stayed.
 We planned to be back!

 We again avoided much of the rotten traffic of Denver by heading for the E470 toll road.
+The E470 has no toll booths; they simply photograph vehicles and send a bill – and save millions of dollars every year!
+(For the relative short distances the two times we drove on E470, we received a bill about a month later for something over $18.
+It wasn’t cheap, but for the few times we use it to avoid the worst of Denver, it was worth it to us.)
 We would retrace our route to I-80 except that we’d cut the corner by taking US287 from Fort Collins, CO to Laramie, WY and miss Cheyenne altogether.
 The drive still climbed to over 8000 feet, similar to the 8,640 foot Sherman Summit on I-80 which we’d also miss.
 The wind was an issue all day; it was a very strong headwind from the west, up to, I’d say, 40 MPH or more.
 When one drives in Wyoming, wind should be expected – it is a very windy state.
 I believe Wyoming is an old Indian name that means Wind.

 US287, once out of Ft.
 Collins, is a very scenic drive.
 It’s a two lane highway with many passing lanes as it passes over what I believe are the Laramie Mountains.
 The summit is around 8,050 feet according to the Garmin navigator.